 At Waterford, teachers use observation inventories and planned experiences to monitor the high ability potential of all students throughout the year.
 Identified high ability students are clustered together in classrooms and are challenged to achieve and deepen their thinking.
 Success time provides opportunities for high ability students to accelerate their learning in math and reading skills.
 High ability instructional resources are available to teachers to use for their students, and corporation-wide family game nights are held in the winter for identified students and other students showing high-ability potential.
 For more information about the GCS High ability program, please visit https://www.goshenschools.org/academics/ha-program.

 Goshen Community Schools employs technology to improve instruction at all levels.
 We continue to seek affordable and effective opportunities to infuse technology in the learning process to ensure our students receive relevant and timely instruction.
 All students are issued an iPad in our district wide 1:1 program.

 Every classroom at Waterford is outfitted with a mounted LCD projector, allowing teachers to utilize the vast resources of the internet to create dynamic and engaging lessons.

 Waterford’s professional team of EL Teachers services the language needs of almost 200 English language Learners.
 The students receive a variety of supports ranging from pull-out oral language instruction to content-specific inclusion support.

 In its commitment to student success, Waterford provides academic assistance by providing tutoring services from current and former Goshen Community School teachers.
 During the second semester, high school students from Bethany Christian volunteer 1-2 hours per week helping students in several classrooms.
 A list of our current tutors is available to parents upon request.
-Please contact our school guidance counselor, June Davidhizar, for more information.
+Please contact our school guidance counselor for more information.

 Media Center Services / Library